 The police will carry out initial checks on their systems.
 If you're in immediate danger, they will contact you immediately.

-If you are not in immediate danger, they will ask to meet you.
-At this meeting, they will ask you for more information to support your application.
+If you are not in immediate danger but police have a concern based on information they hold, the police will ask to meet you.
+At this meeting, the police will ask you for more information to support your application.
 They will also ask you for photographic identification.

 ‘Power to tell’ process

-If the police gets information about your safety, they can do checks to decide whether they need to tell you about your partner’s abusive history.
+If police have information about any risks to your safety, they can do checks.
+The police will decide whether they need to tell you about your partner's abusive history based on any concerns they have from the information they hold.
 This can help you decide whether you should stay with your partner.

 If initial record checks show you are in immediate danger, PSNI will contact you as soon as possible.